 Safety Precautions to Take When Handling Gray Tree Frogs

 Generally, it is not a good idea to handle amphibians.
-This is because they have a very delicate absorbent skin that allows liquids and gases to pass through.
+This is because they have highly permeable skin that they use to breathe and also absorb moisture from their environments.

 For this reason, it’s advisable to observe frogs from a distance without physically touching them.

 If you ever need to handle a gray tree frog (such as moving it out of harm’s way), take the following precautions to protect both you and the animal.

 - Wash your hands EXTREMELY so they are very clean.
 Not just clean from dirt, but from perfumes, lotions, or any other substances that could harm the frog, and be sure that no soap residue remains on your hands.